-Start-to-finish, the procedure may require several months to complete, because it can take about three to four months for the dental implants to fuse to your bone tissue through a process called osseointegration.
+Start-to-finish, the procedure may require several months to complete because it can take about three to four months for the dental implants to fuse to your bone tissue through a process called osseointegration.
 A dental implant won’t work for you if you aren’t in good general health.
-Your gums and jaw bone must be healthy enough to support the implant, and you must be meticulous about your daily home care routine.
+Your gums and jawbone must be healthy enough to support the implant, and you must be meticulous about your daily home care routine.
 You’ll also need to visit us up to four times a year for cleanings.

 If you’re interested in replacing a missing tooth with a dental implant, we will perform a thorough evaluation to determine whether your health and lifestyle make you a good candidate for this relatively new approach to restorative dentistry.

-If you have a lower denture, you probably know how hard it can be to eat comfortably.
-When lower teeth are lost, the bone in the jaw continually recedes.
-Over time, this causes a lower denture to become loose and floppy.
-Even worse, there are nerves in the lower jaw that can end up on the surface of the bone.
-When you bite down, it hurts.
-Fortunately, it’s usually possible to place dental implants into the lower jaw so that you can avoid problems associated with traditional dentures.
-One way to use implants in the lower jaw is to connect the implants with a bar, and then put clips into a new lower denture.
+If you have a denture you probably know how hard it can be to eat comfortably.
+Over time the bone that once held your teeth in place recedes causing dentures to become loose and floppy.
+Even worse, in the case of lower dentures the nerves in the lower jaw that can end up on the surface of the bone and cause pain when you bite down.
+Using dental implants to support your denture will help keep the pressure off the bone and nerves.
+By securing your denture with dental implants can make a world of difference, allowing you to eat, talk, laugh, and smile with confidence again while helping to reduce bone loss in the jaw that continues once teeth have been removed.
+Implants are one of the best ways to avoid common problems associated with traditional dentures.
+One way to use implants is to connect the implants with a bar that then put clips into a new denture.
 These clips snap onto the bar and keep the denture from rocking and shifting.
 The denture can still be removed at home for easy access and cleaning of the dental implants and bar.

 Permanent Implant Retained Denture